aheumaier/lslock/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'lslock'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself from the source dir as:

-    $ gem install lslock
+    $ gem install pkg/lslock-0.0.1.gem

 ## Usage
    lslock [options] -d DIR